KSJain/2021-LeetCode-01_Two_Sum/README.md

-# 2021-LeetCode-01_Two_Sum

-This is a simple solution  to the problem.
-If you like feel free to  download the  XCode Playground file from the following link
+This is a simple solution to the famous "2 Sum" problem.
+If you like feel free to  download and  tinker with the XCode Playground file from my Github repository link https://github.com/KSJain/2021-LeetCode-01_Two_Sum

+I would be perodically keep solving as many questions  as I could, to keep everyday interesting.
+I miss school days.

-As of posting date the Stats are as following
+### As of posting date the Stats are as following
+**Runtime**: 36 ms, faster than 73.77% of Swift online submissions for Two Sum.
+**Memory Usage**: 14.4 MB, less than 39.16% of Swift online submissions for Two Sum.

-Feel free to comment and/or improve.
-I would like to learn and  improve  alongside my peers : )
+*Feel free to comment and/or improve.
+I would like to learn and  improve  alongside my peers : )*

-Happy Coding
+### Happy Coding

 ```
 func twoSum(_ nums: [Int], _ target: Int) -> [Int] {